Client side integration with wallet

 #Best practice for seamless integration

-Usually, interaction between merchant website and digital wallet website can be processed smoothly.
-However, interaction between the merchant and digital wallet app or H5 page can sometimes be unsuccessful due to different implementation methods of the merchant and digital wallet terminals.
+The interaction between the merchant and digital wallet's apps or WAP page, however, is more complicated due to the terminals' different implementation methods.
 To ensure a smooth redirection process, follow these integration best practices.

 #1.
 Use demo code and provide URL scheme